mionova/100DaysOfCode-Challenge/README.md

 **Date**: June 14th, 2021

-**Today's JavaScript Progress**: Refactored some old excercises.
-Explored the what and why of pseudocode by taking a simple specification and converting it into psuedocode.
-Also tried psuedocode for loops and fuctions.
+**Today's JavaScript Progress**: Refactored some old exercises.
+Explored the what and why of pseudocode by taking a simple specification and converting it into pseudocode.
+Also tried pseudocode for loops and functions.

 [View Work](https://github.com/mionova/100DaysOfCode-Challenge/tree/main/code/Day-021)